With bright chartreuse foliage and interesting growth habit, makes Dracaena reflexa [dra-SEE-nah, ree-FLEKS-uh] a popular houseplant.

 Dracaena plants are often affected by fusarium leaf spot disease.

-These spots typically form on young leaves staying wet for too long.
+These spots typically form on young leaves or leaf tips staying wet for too long.

 Over time, they turn brown and often have a yellow margin.